Adewale1010/all-low_level_programming/0x0B-malloc_free/README.md

-3-alloc_grid.c: C program that returns a pointer to a 2-dimensional array of integers with each element initialized to 0 4-free_grid.c: C program that frees a 2-dimensional array of integers 100-argstostr.c: C program that concatenates all arguments of the program into a string
+3-alloc_grid.c: C program that returns a pointer to a 2-dimensional array of integers with each element initialized to 0 4-free_grid.c: C program that frees a 2-dimensional array of integers 100-argstostr.c: C program that concatenates all arguments of the program into a string 101-strtow.c: C program that splits a string into words